- The Categories of Data We Collect When You Use Our Services

 The Categories of Data We Collect When You Use Our Services

-We may collect two basic types of information: Personal Information and Non-Personally Identifiable Information.
+We may collect two basic types of information: Personally Identifiable Information (PII) and Non-Personally Identiﬁable Information.

-By “Personal Information,” we mean data that is unique to an individual, such as a name, address, social security number, e-mail address, telephone number, and certain personal device information.
-Personal Information may also include information known as Protected Health Information (or PHI) which is defined by and managed in accordance with the Health Insurance Portability and Accountability Act of 1996, as amended (including its implementing regulations, “HIPAA”).
+By “Personally Identifiable Information”, we mean data that is unique to an individual, such as a name, address, social security number, e-mail address, telephone number, and certain personal device information.
+Personally Identifiable Information may also include information known as Protected Health Information (“PHI”) which is deﬁned by and managed in accordance with the Health Insurance Portability and Accountability Act of 1996, as amended (including its implementing regulations, “HIPAA”).

-We collect Personal Information when you voluntarily register or create a personal profile with us, request products, services, or information from us or interact with our Services.
-Some of this Personal Information includes personal device information – such as physical location, IP address, battery information, application activity, data usage, and malware information – which we collect automatically to authenticate you and/or your personal device.
-When you authorize us to do so, we also collect Personal Information from your health plan and health care providers.
+We collect Personally Identifiable Information when you voluntarily register or create a personal proﬁle with us, request products, services, or information from us or interact with our Services.
+Some of this Personally Identifiable Information includes personal device information – such as physical location, IP address, battery information, application activity, data usage, and malware information – which we collect automatically to authenticate you and/or your personal device.
+When you authorize us to do so, we also collect Personally Identifiable Information from your health plan and health care providers.

 How We Collect Non-Personally Identifiable Information